greg7mdp/sparsepp/README.md

 [![Build Status](https://travis-ci.org/greg7mdp/sparsepp.svg?branch=master)](https://travis-ci.org/greg7mdp/sparsepp)

+<aside class="warning"> WARNING: Please upgrade to the latest version if you are using a version of sparsepp older than Sept 16, 2018, when serious issue #62 was fixed.</aside>

 # Sparsepp: A fast, memory efficient hash map for C++

 Sparsepp is derived from Google's excellent [sparsehash](https://github.com/sparsehash/sparsehash) implementation.
 It aims to achieve the following objectives: